SamOllason/samollason.github.io/_posts/2020-08-07-introduction-to-graphql.markdown

 ---

 I help lead our regular lunch-n-learn program at Seccl.
-I recently wrote an introduction to GraphQL and lead a presentation [based on the article](https://seccl.tech/blog/introduction-graphql/).
+I recently wrote an introduction to GraphQL and lead a presentation <a href="https://seccl.tech/blog/introduction-graphql/" target="_blank">based on the article</a>.